codecapsules-io/codecapsules-docs/docs/reference/python-development-with-code-capsules.md

 ---
 title: Python Development with Code Capsules
-description: Modify a Python project on your local machine and deploy the changes to Code Capules from GitHub.
+description: Modify a Python project locally and deploy the changes to Code Capules from GitHub.
 ---

 # Python Development with Code Capsules